windlej/CS223Project/README.md

 - [OpenGameArt.org](https://opengameart.org/)

 ## Dependecies
-To run this game you will need to have Python 3.7+ and the module "arcade" which can be installed using the command below.
+Once you have downloaded the zip file take note of what directory its in.
+Then To run the following command below from the command prompt while being in the directory.
+For example you will start in C:\Users\*insert username*\ adn you will want to "cd"(change directory) into games directory.
+So run the two commands below in that order.

+`cd PLATFORMER`

+`pip install -e .`

+## Starting the game:
+Starting the game is quite simple.
+In the command prompt make sure you are in the games directory then run the following command.

-`python -m pip install arcade`
+`python -m platformer`

 ## Controls:
 PLATFORMER follows a simple and intuitive control schema.
 The arrow cluster and WASD are the primary controls.